Getting around Italy by train

 Tips on how to travel Italy by train

 - Buy your train tickets in advance: train tickets in Italy are cheap.
 But to make sure you get the best deals, buy your train tickets in advance.
 Plus, if you plan ahead, you’ll be able to access a wider selection of time slots.
-If you think your plans will change and you don’t mind spending a few extra bucks, just book through this service which allows you to book flexible tickets and also purchase travel insurance.
+If you think your plans will change and you don’t mind spending a few extra bucks, just book through this service which allows you to book flexible tickets.
 It’ll definitely save you the hassle of changing tickets later on!

 - Check the departures: Once you arrive at any train station, check the huge departure screen.
 To find the departures look under the “Partenze” (departures in Italian) column of the screen to find your platform.
 Make sure to know your departure time and train number as it will be displayed on the Partenze column.
 Keep in mind that next to your train number the final destination of the train will be displayed, and if you keep watching, all the train stops are going to be displayed.
 So if you’re going from Milan to Rome, the last stop might actually be Naples, so “Napoli” will be displayed on the screen.